hsp-panda/dockerfiles-panda/ros_panda_setup/ros_panda_setup_graspa/README.md

 ## How to run

-The `run.sh` file provides a script to start the ROS pipeline in a Docker container (with GUI support through X).
-Make sure to adapt the arguments in the file to your own setup:
+The shell scripts provided in this directory can be used to start the GRASPA ROS pipeline in a Docker container (with GUI support through X).
+Make sure to adapt the arguments in the files to your own setup.

+### run.sh

+This brings up everything needed for benchmarking grasp planners with GRASPA.
+Runfile arguments are

 - `ROBOT_IP` - quite self-explanatory
 - `GRASP_SERVER_CONFIG` - one of [these](https://github.com/hsp-panda/panda_grasp_server/tree/panda_graspa/config) files